Where are Nikon scopes made?

 The best scopes for hunting and shooting sports are the Nikons.
 They are well-liked for their high caliber and dependability.

-Nikon scopes are not small-focus gunsights, but because Nikon binoculars use Porro prisms, they provide good vision even in low light and long eye relief.
+Nikon scopes are not small-focus gunsights, but because Nikon binoculars use Porro prisms, they provide good vision even in low light.

 All new Monarch scopes are made in the Philippines to Nikon specifications, although Nikon lenses were made in Japan for the Monarch.